Fisheries Related Taxes

 The tax is calculated on the unprocessed weight of the resource.
 Taxpayers can use actual weight or, if they do not weigh their unprocessed catch, can use the NMFS Product Recovery Rate tables to calculate unprocessed weights.
 The unprocessed weights are multiplied by the statewide average price (SWAP) to determine the taxable value of the fishery resource.
 The tax rate is 3% for established species and 1% for developing species (as designated by the Alaska Department of Fish & Game).

 Businesses subject to this tax must pay estimated quarterly payments.
 Payments are due by the last day of the calendar quarter with a final estimated payment due March 31 of the following year.
-You can make estimated quarterly payments by using the tax online payment system located in the Online Services section of this website.
+You can make estimated quarterly payments by using the Revenue Online payment system located in the Online Services section of this website.

 The landing tax return is due by the last day of the month following the month in which the statewide average price list is published.
 Prices will be posted on our website.